Jotels/RL_NP/README.md

 However, our framework is different in several ways.

-The changes are designed to tackle the additional challenges that are present for nanoparticles compared to molecules.
+The changes listed below are designed to tackle the additional challenges that are present for nanoparticles compared to molecules.

-Firstly, physics-inspired changes include the switch to a positive final reward.
-This differs from the original negative step-wise reward, which is not suitable for the design of nanoparticles, since intermediate low-energy structures are unlikely to be easily incorporated into a final optimal structure.
+1. Switch to a positive final reward instead of the original negative step-wise reward, which is not suitable for the design of nanoparticles, since intermediate low-energy structures are unlikely to be easily incorporated into a final optimal structure.

-Secondly, we moved from an invariant message passing graph representation learning (SchNet) to an equivariant one (PaiNN).
-The PaiNN framework also includes invariant features, however.
+2. Switch to an equivariant message passing graph representation learning (PaiNN), in place of the original invariant (SchNet).

-The third category of improvements we did were non-specific to the nanoparticle building task and inspired from best practices in on-policy RL.
+3. Changes that are non-specific to the nanoparticle building task are also included, which are inspired from best practices in on-policy RL.
 The implemented changes include the option for varying network widths and depths for the actor and critic, as well as Tanh activation functions.
+This group of changes is inspired by the arXiv preprint **What Matters In On-Policy Reinforcement Learning?
+A Large-Scale Empirical Study** by the Google Brain team, located at https://arxiv.org/abs/2006.05990.

 ## Installation